 Now that we have our documents represented in terms of the first l principal components, we can find the similarity between two documents.
-Our measure for similarity is just the cosine of the angle between the vectors; a small angle (large cosine) indicates greater similarity, while a large angle (small cosine) indicates greater dissimilarity.
+Our measure for similarity is just the cosine of the angle between the vectors; a small angle (and hence large cosine) indicates greater similarity, while a large angle (hence small cosine) indicates greater dissimilarity.
 Recall that we can use the inner product to find the cosine of the angle between two vectors.
-Under this metric, the similarity between document i and document j (represented by the i-th and j-th row of \hat{X} , notated \hat{X}i and \hat{X}j , respectively) is just
+Under this metric, the similarity between document i and document j (represented by the i-th and j-th row of \widehat{X} , notated \widehat{X}i and \widehat{X}j , respectively) is just